 Lifetime" standing alone without an explanation has no certain legal meaning.
 It is ambiguous.

-Ambiguities in a warranty are resolved using the legal rule of Contra Proferentum which holds any ambiguous wording against the writer.
+Ambiguities in a warranty are resolved by judges using the legal rule of Contra Proferentum which holds any ambiguous wording against the writer.
 This means that in court the consumer will get the longest "lifetime" that is reasonable under the circumstances.
 Probably not the "life of the universe," but something close.

 Clueless "Voiding"